-The governing body and proprietors are accountable for ensuring that the College complies with its legal duties under relevant legislation.
+The Directors, the Governing body and proprietors are accountable for ensuring that the College complies with its legal duties under relevant legislation.
 The proprietors have delegated responsibility for ensuring that the policies are fully implemented in practice and are reviewed for their effectiveness at least annually and that any deficiencies or weaknesses in child protection arrangements are remedied without delay to the local governing body (LGB).
-The nominated member of the Governing Body who will liaise with the local authority on issues of child protection, or in the event of an allegation being made against the Head, is the Chair of Governors, Gp.
-Capt J Fynes, (he can be contacted via the clerk to the governors, Mr Adrian Gore, by telephone: 01547-530303 ext 208, or e-mail at bursar@bedstone.org or member).
-The nominated member of the board of directors who is responsible for the oversight of child protection is Henry Blythe (he can be contacted by e-mail at henry.blyth@londonandoxford.com or by telephone on 020 3746 5800).
-Both the governing body and the Chair of the Board of directors are suitably trained in safeguarding and promotion of welfare.
-The Head liaises regularly with the Chair of the LGB (usually weekly) and anonymised safeguarding updates are reported to the LGB at termly meetings.
-The Safeguarding policy is reviewed annually by the LGB and board of Directors.
-Governors have annual updates of safeguarding training.
+The nominated member of the Board of Directors who is responsible for the oversight of child protection is Robert Tasker (he can be contacted by e-mail at rstasker@ipswichedu.com or on 07863543983).
+Both the governing body and the Safeguarding Director are suitably trained in safeguarding and promotion of welfare.
+The Head liaises regularly with the Chair of the Board at termly meetings.
+The Safeguarding policy is reviewed annually by the Board of Governors who receive annual updates of safeguarding training.